erandow/LC-BVQA/feature_extraction/ReadME.md

 The image scores should be saved in a CSV file.
 This file must have two columns: one for the image names and another for the labels.

 - The key of each column can be changed from the `config.yaml` file.

+## 3. Selecting the model
+Three different models exists in the `models.py` for being trained on ImageQuality datasets, the model can be selected by its name in the config file with key `model` key.